An Introduction to Matte Painting

 Colorimetry contributes significantly to photorealism.
 For example, if you blend mountain photos, it is crucial to color-match all the merged elements.
 This observation applies especially if the photos were taken in different places with many cameras at various moments of the day or the year.
 All those details shape the color of a picture.

 The ratio of light and shadows is also another essential factor.
-You might have noticed when you look at pictures that the nearest elements are darker and further the background goes, lighter the composition becomes.
-This is atmospheric perspective, similar to a fog or haze effect.
+You might have noticed when you look at pictures that the nearest elements are darker and the background gets lighter the further it goes.
+This is called atmospheric perspective, similar to a fog or haze effect.
 Blending distant elements with the color of the sky enhances the sense of depth of your images.

 Image Bank